 Hiking is a great way to get in touch with nature and enjoy the fresh air, but it can also be challenging.
-One challenge many people face when hiking is deciding what camera lens they should use.
+One challenge many people face what camera lense should i use when hiking is deciding.
 The answer depends on the type of hike you’re planning and your personal preferences for capturing photos.

 If you’re planning to hike around a city, for example, you may want to bring only your cell phone.
 However, if you’re walking in the mountains or near waterfalls, getting close-up shots of the landscape is essential.
 For these types of photos, I recommend carrying a wide-angle lens on your camera.